Birthstones

 The original Cambridge Lovers Knot Tiara appears at a Christie's auction in Geneva in 1981

 The fate of the Cambridge Lovers Knot Tiara after it came into the possession of Duchess Jutta is not known.
 The tiara was probably sold in Paris to an anonymous collector while the Duchess was living in exile with her husband in France.
-The whereabouts of the tiara was unknown until in May 1981, it appeared at a Christie's auction in Geneva, where it was sold to another anonymous buyer for 280,000 Swiss Francs.
-The present whereabouts of the original Cambridge Lovers Knot Tiara is unknown.
+The whereabouts of the tiara was unknown until in May 1981, when it appeared at a Christie's auction in Geneva, where it was sold to another anonymous buyer for 280,000 Swiss Francs.
+The present whereabouts of the original Cambridge Lovers Knot Tiara is unknown

 History of the Cambridge Lovers Knot Tiara of 1913